-\item If $ c=1 $, then $ t_2=j-2\geq 3 $.
-Inequality (\ref{eq:need2}) is equivalent to $ 2t_2-6+\delta_4(2j-1) \geq 6-6+0=0 $. \item If $ c=0 $, then $ t_2=j\geq 5 $.
-Inequality (\ref{eq:need2}) is equivalent to $ 2t_2-\frac{15}{2}+\delta_4(2j) \geq 10-5/2+0>0 $. \end{itemize} Table \ref{table:cases} lists the remaining cases (i.e., the cases where $ j\geq 5 $ and Inequality (\ref{eq:need}) is not necessarily satisfied), including the values of $ n'$ and $e' $.
-Note that, by minimality of $ C $, each edge in $ D $ crosses exactly one edge in $ E $ and can be crossed by up to three other edges of $ G $.
+\end{itemize} Table \ref{table:cases} lists the cases where $ j\geq 5 $ and Inequality (\ref{eq:need}) is not necessarily satisfied, including the values of $ n'$ and $e' $.
+Note that by minimality of $ C $, each edge in $ D $ crosses exactly one edge in $ E $ and can be crossed by up to three other edges of $ G $.
 The tick marks in each figure indicate the possible crossings of edges in $ D $ with edges in $ E $.
-Note that all such crossings, except at most one of them in Figures \ref{fig:CaseC3}a and \ref{fig:CaseC2}, must happen in order for Inequality \ref{eq:need} to fail.
+Note that all such crossings, except at most one of them in Figures \ref{fig:CaseC3}a and \ref{fig:CaseC2}, must happen in order for Inequality (\ref{eq:need}) to fail.
 All crossings with type 1 edges must happen exactly at the indicated place.
 However, the two crossings with type 2 edges could happen on the same side of the edge (although Table \ref{table:cases} shows one tick mark per side).